2005 Houston Astros season

-The Astros faced and defeated the Atlanta Braves in a second consecutive National League Division Series (NLDS), their fifth matchup in nine seasons in the NLDS format.
-In a rematch of the 2004 NLCS, the Astros faced St. Louis in the 2005 NLCS, winning this time, 4 games to 2.
-Oswalt, who won both of his starts and allowed just 2 earned runs over 14 innings pitched (IP) for a 1.29 earned run average (ERA), was recognized as National League Championship Series Most Valuable Player (NLCS MVP).
-Oswalt led Houston to their first-ever National League pennant, while advancing to the World Series for the first time in franchise history.
-Hence, this gave the Astros the privilege of hosting the first World Series games played in the state of Texas.
-However, the Astros were swept by the Chicago White Sox, 4 games to 0.
+The Astros faced the Atlanta Braves for their fifth matchup in nine seasons in the National League Division Series (NLDS) format.
+Houston triumphed in a second consecutive NLDS, capped by the series-ending walk-off home run by Chris Burke in the 18th inning.
+A second consecutive rematch with St. Louis in the NLCS awaited Houston, this time yielding a 4-games-to-2 victory for their first-ever NL pennant and World Series appearance.
+Oswalt, who won both of his starts and allowed just 2 earned runs over 14 innings pitched (IP) for a 1.29 earned run average (ERA), was recognized as NLCS MVP.
+However, the Astros were swept by the Chicago White Sox, 4 games to 0, in the World Series.

-Clemens won the NL earned run average (1.87 ERA) title, while, following the season, Craig Biggio was recognized with the Hutch Award, Ensberg with the Silver Slugger Award, and center fielder Willy Taveras was selected as the Players Choice Award winner for NL Outstanding Rookie, The Sporting News NL Rookie of the Year, (Note: From 1961–2003, The Sporting News declared one rookie position player and one rookie pitcher from each league, the NL and the American League (AL), for this award.
+Clemens won the regular season NL earned run average (1.87 ERA) title.
+Biggio was recognized with the Hutch Award, Ensberg with a Silver Slugger Award, and center fielder Willy Taveras as the Players Choice Award winner for NL Outstanding Rookie, The Sporting News NL Rookie of the Year, (Note: From 1961–2003, The Sporting News declared one rookie position player and one rookie pitcher from each league, the NL and the American League (AL), for this award.
 Starting in 2004, one rookie was selected for each league, regardless of position.) and to the Topps All-Rookie Team.
-Three Astros received consideration for the NL Cy Young Award, including Clemens (third place), Oswalt (fourth, 20-game winner), and Andy Pettitte (fifth, 2.39 ERA), and, for NL Rookie of the Year, Taveras finished second in the voting.
+Joining Wynn in receiving career accolades were Biggio and Jeff Bagwell as inductees into the Texas Sports Hall of Fame and recipients of Baseball Americas Lifetime Achievement Award, with executive Tal Smith also being conferred the latter honor.

 The 2005 season was the Astros' final playoff appearance as a National League team, and for the next ten seasons, until 2015, after having transitioned to the American League.
-First baseman Jeff Bagwell, who spent his entire career with the Astros, made his final major league appearance as a player in the 2005 World Series, retiring after 15 seasons.